bmorenus/k_shell/README.md

 # **README - k_shell**

-The k_shell is a shell terminal that allows the user to enter various commands to interact with your computer's file system.
+k_shell is a shell terminal that allows the user to enter commands that interact with the computer's file system.

 ![image](https://user-images.githubusercontent.com/58372262/174961385-bd0f3171-b511-47c6-9da0-400ee38c38df.png)